Chula Vista Resort

 Chula Vista Resort is a southwestern-themed waterpark resort in Wisconsin Dells, Wisconsin.
 The resort is located on the Upper Dells of the Wisconsin River, 3 mi north of downtown.

 History

-Chula Vista has been in existence since the late 19th century, when there was only one vacation home on the Wisconsin River.
-In the 1920s, the Berry Family purchased the home and built Berry's Coldwater Canyon Hotel and Berry's Dells Golf Course.
+Chula Vista has been in existence since the late 19th century, when Irwin Berry purchased Coldwater Canyon Farm in 1874.
+He began taking in guests in 1884.It was only one vacation home on the Wisconsin River.
+He called it Berry's Coldwater Canyon Hotel.
+He expanded it into several stand alone buildings and a dining hall by the time of his death in 1919.
+His son Clinton Dewitt Berry took over the hotel when his father died and expanded it to include one of the first golf courses in Wisconsin in 1923, Berry's Dells Golf Course and he also built a tennis court.
+Clinton also owned the Dells-Barboo airport which he built in 1926.
+His nephew Roland Berry took over running the hotel in 1934.
+Roland closed down the hotel in 1956 after the rerouting of Highway 13 but he kept the golf course open.
+He died in a boating accident in the Florida Keys in 1958 and the hotel was sold in 1960.
 Joe and Vera Kaminski became innkeepers at the hotel in 1952, and later purchased the entire complex from the Berry Family.

-Chula Vista is currently run by Tim and Mike Kaminski, who are the grandsons of Joe and Vera.
+Chula Vista is currently owned and operated by Jeff Kaminski and Krissy Kaminski-Sigmund, children of Mike and Ann Kaminski.
+Previously owned and operated by Mike and Tim Kaminski, who are the grandsons of Joe and Vera.
 The resort was renamed to Chula Vista Theme Resort, and a new main hotel building was constructed, along with a new outdoor pool area.

 In the 1990s, Chula Vista added a 120000 sqft outdoor waterpark and a 30,000 indoor waterpark (which has been closed since 2008 due to the opening of the Lost Rios Indoor Waterpark).